PhotostatEditor/Photostat/README.md

 - `libgtk-3-dev`
 - `libgranite-dev`
 - `valac`
+- if you are on elementary os 5 you will need [elementary-stylesheet](https://github.com/elementary/stylesheet)

   > Note: for non elementary distros you will need to install [elementary-icons](https://github.com/elementary/icons) and [elementary-stylesheet](https://github.com/elementary/stylesheet)